junxit/us-congress-bills-111/metadata.md

 - 2009-04-22 — Mr. Gordon (TN) moved to suspend the rules and pass the bill.
 - 2009-04-22 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 411 - 6 (Roll no. 199). (text: CR H4610)
 - 2009-04-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 411 - 6 (Roll no. 199).(text: CR H4610)
+- 2009-04-23 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.